+LOSS may only be implemented when a CYS staff member with full clearance to work alone with children is in the same room/area or within sight on a playground or outdoor area.
 Staff under LOSS will be identified by nametags with first and last names and red aprons/bib aprons or red polo shirts.

 Staff who have completed background checks will be identified by nametags with first and last names and green aprons/bib aprons or green polo shirt.
 Classroom/Program Leads will be identified by nametags with first and last names and blue aprons/bib aprons or blue polo shirts.
-Management staff will wear nametags with first and last names and last names and staff will wear nametags with first and last names and last names and staff will wear nametags with first and last names and last names and staff will wear nametags with first and last names and last names and appropriate business attire.
+Management staff will wear nametags with first and last names and appropriate business attire.